heartin/parent-java-web-jpa/README.md

-# parent-java-web-jpa
+# simple-boot-parent-rest-jpa
-Starter Project for Web Projects with JPA support
+Starter Project for Web Projects with JPA support.
+This was created to define and understand dependencies required for a restful web service backend in a single place.

 This project was created based on steps outlined at below url with some modifications: https://spring.io/guides/gs/multi-module/